ietf-wg-acme/acme/draft-ietf-acme-acme.md

 type (required, string):
 : The string "tls-sni-01"

-authorizedKey (required, string):
+token (required, string):
-: A serialized authorized key object, base64-encoded.
-The "key" field in this object MUST match the client's account key.
+: A random value that uniquely identifies the challenge.
+This value MUST have at least 128 bits of entropy, in order to prevent an attacker from guessing it.
+It MUST NOT contain any characters outside the URL-safe Base64 alphabet.

 n (required, number):
 : Number of tls-sni-01 iterations